 If you have an area set aside for a wild flower meadow or patch, this is the perfect time for putting in plug plants - primroses, cowslips, harebells, campion etc,. will all establish well now.
 And if the grass is too coarse, try sowing some yellow-rattle seed amongst it wherever there is a little bare soil.
 The seed needs cold weather before it will germinate in the spring, but this semi-parasitic annual will weaken the grass and allow more attractive wild plants to flourish - and its flowers look attractive in their own right.

 Click on the post title to comment.
 Check the full Archive of hints & tips.

-If you love to potter about in your garden, learning how to make plants grow, it’s even more fun when you are part of a group of passionate gardeners who unite to trade information, swap stories, and give each other a hand.
+If you enjoy being in your garden, learning about plants and how to make them grow at their best, it’s even more fun being part of a group of like-minded gardeners who regularly come together to pool information, exchange plants and seeds, and give each other practical help when required.

 Note: Non-members will be most welcome to all our meetings

 for a payment of £3 on the door.